-Convinced that there are several areas of knowledge and experience that ought to be central to the academic experience of every undergraduate student, Binghamton University has adopted a comprehensive General Education curriculum.
-This curriculum has broad goals.
-It is intended to help students develop:
+Binghamton University has adopted a comprehensive General Education curriculum that focuses on several areas of knowledge and experience that we believe are central to the academic experience of every undergraduate student.
+The curriculum is intended to help students develop:

 - an appreciation of and capacity for effective personal expression;

 - an understanding of and respect for different peoples and civilizations;

 knowledge of and appreciation for the natural world, achieved through active engagement with the methods and philosophy of natural science;

 - logical thinking, balanced skepticism, and tolerance for ambiguity and uncertainty;

 - a knowledge of and appreciation for the arts and creative expression;